 Gabriel FACAL – Anthropologist, Centre Asie du Sud-Est/CASE (EHESS-CNRS, Paris); Institut de recherches Asiatiques/IrAsia (Aix-Marseille Université-CNRS, Marseille); Patrimoines locaux, Environnement et Globalisation (PALOC, IRD-MNHN, Paris).

 Over the past fifteen years, Gabriel’s work related to the themes of ritual initiation, martial arts, traditional authority, ancestry, political violence, religious violence, and popular resistance.
 His fieldwork started in 2004 in Banten, Indonesia, with the monograph of a village well-known for its martial initiation school.
 In his Ph.D.
 (2012), he studied the links of several martial arts schools to the regional government and military elites.
-He then developed expertise on Indonesian national political dynamics, essentially on the issues of corruption and clientelism.
+He then focused on Indonesian national political dynamics, essentially on the issues of corruption and clientelism.
 He also worked on transnational jihadist organizations in Malay Southeast Asia (2016-2020).
-In the different fieldwork, Gabriel paid attention to the processes of engagement and disengagement, the multiple affiliations and relations to the state, sometimes contradictive, as well as the dilemmas encountered by the militants.
-In paying attention to collective mobilizations, he then researches on: when, why, and how do critics appear and consolidate, who articulates it, what factors maintain it in the long term or, at the contrary, interrupt it, and what is the concrete effect of the mobilization in terms of policymaking?
+In the different fieldwork, Gabriel paid attention to the processes of engagement and disengagement, the multiple affiliations and relations to the state, sometimes ambiguous, as well as the dilemmas encountered by the militants.
+In paying attention to collective mobilizations, he researches on: when, why, and how do critics appear and consolidate, who articulates it, what factors maintain it in the long term or, at the contrary, interrupt it, and what is the concrete effect of the mobilization in terms of policymaking?

 Gloria Truly ESTRELITA – Historian, Centre Asie du Sud-Est/CASE (EHESS-CNRS, Paris).